 Phone enquiries/queries respond to potential candidate queries and notify Training Administration Officer who will follow up enter expressions of interest for attending modules on first spreadsheet of current module registration file, noting contact details and region and inform Training Administration Officer Receive complaints acknowledge complaints and discuss with Moderator/ Training Chair to gauge the best way forward.
-Marketing/ Core Module Training Brochure design training brochure and upload social media ads promoting training in collaboration with Training Administration Officer.
-Assist with venue requirements source venue, confirm details etc., as and when required.
+Marketing/ Core Module Training Brochure update training section of website and upload social media ads promoting training when requested by Training team.
+Assist with venue requirements • source venue, confirm details etc., as and when required.
 Assist with any setting up of programme etc. as and when required.
 Communications with Training Sub-Committee confer with Training Officer, Training Administration Officer and designated Executive Member on all training matters as and when required.